 Defining, Developing and Understanding Pediatric Sepsis Outcomes

 The Improving Pediatric Sepsis Outcomes (IPSO) collaborative is dedicated to reducing sepsis-attributable mortality and improving survivor outcomes.
 As IPSO participants lead these quality improvement efforts, their teams are evaluating data to drive long-term progress.
-Peer-reviewed, published results include:
+Some of the peer-reviewed, published results include:

 Bundle of Care Improves Outcomes: IPSO's modified, evidence-based bundle of care, including utilization of recognition processes and timely administration of fluids and antibiotics, is associated with significantly lower sepsis-attributable mortality.